Pink Parfait® Mandevilla

 Mandevilla x amabilis 'Rita Marie Green' Plant Patent #11,787Item #6119 USDA Hardiness Zone: 10 - 11

-Twining evergreen vine displays unusual, double, trumpet-like, vibrant pink flowers.
-Each flower lasts for several days.
+This showy twining tropical vine with glossy green foliage displays unusual, vibrant pink, trumpet-like, double flowers.
+Each sensational flower lasts for several days.
 A lovely choice for a trellis or arbor.
 Evergreen in frost-free regions; treat as a summer annual in cooler regions.

 - OverviewLight Needs:Partial to full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.Average Landscape Size:Moderate growing, twining stems reach 15 to 20 ft. long.